Wang Qiang (tennis): 2021: First clay court final, return to top 40; then hiatus, out of top 100

 Wang returned to action on the WTA Tour in the Abu Dhabi Open but lost to Daria Kasatkina in the first round.
 This was followed by another two opening-match losses in the Gippsland Trophy and the Australian Open.
 Wang finally won her first match of the season against Maddison Inglis in the Phillip Island Trophy, but lost in the next round to Irina-Camelia Begu.
 Wang's next event was in Adelaide, where again she was able to get a round of 32 win, this time against Olivia Gadecki, before falling to Jil Teichmann in her fifth three-set loss of the season.
 Wang failed to get a win in the Middle East swing, losing to Jessica Pegula and Svetlana Kuznetsova, despite serving for the match against the latter.
 Wang played at Miami, where she managed to win a deciding set for the first time in the season, beating Aliona Bolsova, but fell in two tight sets to Markéta Vondroušová in the next round.
-Following this event, due to Wang defending a large number of ranking points, Wang fell to the world No. 50, as the China No. 2.
+Following this event, due to Wang defending a large number of ranking points, Wang fell to world No. 50, as the China No. 2.

 Wang opened her clay-court season with a win over Anastasia Gasanova in the İstanbul Cup, however she suffered three consecutive losses after this; against Ana Konjuh in that same tournament, then Karolína Muchová in Madrid and Amanda Anisimova in Rome.
-However, Wang rebounded for the next event, the Emilia-Romagna Open, where she beat a top 100 player for the first time that season, defeating Misaki Doi, followed by victories over Martina Di Giuseppe, Petra Martić, and Sloane Stephens to reach her first ever clay final and first final outside of China in three years.
+However, Wang rebounded for the next event, the Emilia-Romagna Open, where she beat a top 100 player for the first time that season, defeating Misaki Doi, followed by victories over Martina di Giuseppe, Petra Martić, and Sloane Stephens to reach her first ever clay final and first final outside of China in three years.
 However, she ended up losing in a lopsided final, winning only four games against Coco Gauff.
 This tournament brought Wang back into the top 40 of the WTA rankings, and she regained the spot as the top ranked Chinese tennis player.
 She left the French Open with a second-round finish, again with a straight-sets loss to Coco Gauff.

 At the Tokyo Olympics, she reached the second round defeating Verónica Cepede Royg.
-Her win over the Paraguayan bettered her Rio 2016 debut where she lost to Svetlana Kuznetsova in the first round.
+Her win over the Paraguayan bettered her debut 2016 in Rio where she suffered a first-round loss.